amamitpandey/tuts/Java/Java_design_pattern.md

 }
 ```

-b. factory design pattern: in this design pattern we compose/process a obj by using inheritance concept, sub class obj can we modify, we try to achive loose couple things.
+#### B. factory design pattern:
+in this design pattern we compose/process a obj by using inheritance concept, sub class obj can we modify, we try to achive loose couple things.

 Code example:
 ```